 A large removal lorry arrived at 7am, with two strong guys, who started loading up just as it started snowing.
 The UK weather was having its last laugh!
 Eventually everything was loaded and off it went to to be packed into a shipping container.
 We cleaned through the house and dropped the keys off at the estate agents.
 Then we were off to a hotel near Bristol airport for two nights before our flight.
 As we had sold our cars I had hired one locally but with a drop-off at Bristol airport.

 So we arrived in Fuerteventura late afternoon and went straight to our apartment.
 We immediately felt like we were at home.
-Admittedly, having the apartment already made retiring to the Canary Islands easier.
-We settled into life in Fuerteventura quite easily over the next few weeks.
-Having said that it did feel for a while like we were on holiday rather than living here permanently.
+Admittedly, having the apartment already made retiring to Fuerteventura easier.
+We settled into life here quite easily over the next few weeks.
+Having said that, it did feel for a while like we were on holiday rather than living here permanently.

 Sue started volunteering at the dog pound in La Oliva once a week to help make the life of the poor dogs there a bit more enjoyable.
 On the third week she told me that a lovely little black and we dog had been found as a stray so was in the shelter.
 The next week he was still there and again the following week.
 That meant his 3 weeks were coming to an end so he would be put down.
 So, on his last day, ironically April 1st, we went and adopted him.
 Sue called him Oscar.